-- The call is open continuously, with minimum 1 month between the availability of the (updated) call documentation and the corresponding cut-off date. - The evaluation process runs over 4 months and includes: - o Administrative check - o Technical assessment of each application by the experts of the Hosting Entities - o peer-review performed by domain panels. - The ARC appoints a domain panel chair, selected amongst its members having expertise in the specific domain. - The domain panel chair assigns a lead and a second rapporteur for each application.
+- The call is open continuously, with minimum 1 month between the availability of the (updated) call documentation and the corresponding cut-off date. - The evaluation process runs over 4 months and includes: - o Administrative check - $\circ$ $\;$ Technical assessment of each application by the experts of the Hosting Entities - Peer-Review performed by domain panels. - The ARC appoints a domain panel chair, selected amongst its members having expertise in the specific domain. - The domain panel chair assigns a lead and a second rapporteur for each application. - The rapporteurs are selected within a pool of pre-identified domain experts. - The rapporteurs are in charge of drafting the evaluation report for the given application consolidating, when applicable, Individual Expert Reports (IERs) - A ranking per domain is produced by each domain panel. - The global consolidated ranking is done by the Resource Allocation Panel (RAP) led by the Executive Director gathering the domain panel chairs, the ARC chair and representatives of the Hosting Entities participating in the call.